v2sCollections/City-of-Dreams/README.md

 - Fixes missing animations in the **(Skippy quest episodes)**.
 - Fixes the clipping of Frank Nostra's hair cap.
 - Fixes mitches jacket with one that fits correctly.
+- Fixes sleeves automatically rolling up for long-sleeved clothes when first person perspective camera is active.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)